Mozambique army says town attacked by insurgents is now secure | Law-Order

 Mozambique army says town attacked by insurgents is now secure

-Islamic State-linked insurgents have been increasingly active in the surrounding province of Cabo Delgado since 2017, although it is unclear whether they have a unified aim or what specifically they are fighting for.
-Aid groups believe the latest attack displaced tens of thousands of people, many of whom fled to safety in dense forest areas nearby or by boat.
+Islamic State-linked insurgents have been increasingly active in Cabo Delgado since 2017, although it is unclear whether they have a unified aim.
+Aid groups believe the latest attack displaced tens of thousands of people, many of whom fled into dense forest or escaped by boat.
+But the extent of the death and displacement is not yet clear, and many remain unaccounted for.

+Survivors have recounted seeing bodies of others who died of hunger or dehydration while trying to escape.
+Thousands have poured into Cabo Delgado's capital Pemba, stretching a city already brimming with people displaced by previous rounds of Islamist violence as well as a deadly cyclone in 2019.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)